pip-services/pip-services-docs/content/en/net/recipes/configuration/_index.md

 var anotherConfig = ConfigParams.FromString("param1=123;param2=ABC");
 ```

-To read more about what functionality is available through **ConfigParams**, be sure to check out the [Commons module’s](../../commons)documentation.
+To read more about what functionality is available through **ConfigParams**, be sure to check out the [Commons module’s](../../commons) documentation.

 #### Example